dodyya/karp-rs/README.md

 # karp

 A compact Rust port inspired by Andrej Karpathy’s “micrograd/autograd” tutorials.
-This crate implements a tiny reverse‑mode automatic differentiation engine (autograd) with a minimal tensor/value type, a computation graph, and gradient backpropagation.
+This crate implements a tiny reverse‑mode automatic differentiation engine (autograd) with a minimal value type, a computation graph, and gradient backpropagation.

 ## Background: following Karpathy’s tutorial